hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ## Pull Requests

-1. You should **never** commit anything to *master* no matter how small.
+1. You should **never** commit anything to the *master* branch no matter how small.
-    Instead fork or checkout your own branch and make the appropiate changes and submit a Pull Request.
+    Instead fork the repository or *checkout* your own branch, make the appropiate changes and submit a Pull Request.
 This is to preserve the *master* branch with *stable* and *peer-reviewed* code.
 2. You **may not** merge in your *own* Pull Requests without the approval of another developer.
 3. Pull Requests should have a descriptive title and a detailed body explaining